ianpetrarca/hicetnunc_api_guide/README.md

 # Hicetnunc / Better Call Dev API Guide
-> A guide for using the Better Call Dev API to query and parse hic et nunc data.
+A guide for using the Better Call Dev API to query and parse hic et nunc data.

+##
+Created by [@ianpetrarca](https://www.twitter.com/ianpetrarca) - tz1LobSdhfUqYpMojXWHQLJPhFLEzUEd9JAn

 ## General Info
 This project was created as a guide to query and parse hicetnunc OBJKT data rom the Better Call Dev REST API.
 Using these methods you can build auxilary experiences for your hicetnunc creations on a website or Node.js server.
 This code repo includes two types of examples: Node.js server examples and a full static website example using Webpack.